Examples of Good Map Design#

 Context: Situation in the Central African Republic

-The Central African Republic has been hit by destructive floods in late 2019, which displaced over 100,000 people and causing considerable damage to infrastructure.
+The Central African Republic has been hit by destructive floods in late 2019, which displaced over 100,000 people and caused considerable damage to infrastructure.
 The floods have destroyed shelters, obstructed transportation routes, and have led to disease outbreaks such as cholera and malaria.
-Due to climate change, such floodings become more frequent, leading to increased vulnerability for towns and villages.
-Since such natural hazards are hard to predict, the changing climate reduces the resilience of communities.
+Due to climate change, such floods will become more frequent, leading to increased vulnerability for towns and villages.
+Since natural hazards are hard to predict, the changing climate reduces community resilience.

 Source: REACH Initiative

-• The raster data is displayed using a diverging color ramp.
-(Here you can check out how to assign a color ramp)
+• The raster data is displayed using a diverging colour ramp.
+(Here you can see how to assign a colour ramp)

 • The surrounding administrative districts have been overlayed with a transparent grey.

-• Settlements are displayed i black dots.
-This helps to identify areas with a higher population density in the areas most at risk
+• Settlements are displayed as black dots.
+This helps to identify areas with a higher population density in the areas most at risk.

 In order to produce good maps, there are some basic rules to follow and common semiological mistakes to avoid.